ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.sayit/README.md

 - *Sonos* - play text on sonos device.
 Be sure the Web Adapter is enabled.
 It is required to enable SONOS to read the generated mp3 files.

+- *Heos* - play text on heos device.
+Be sure the Web Adapter is enabled.
+It is required to enable HEOS to read the generated mp3 files.

 - *Chromecast* - play text on Chromecast device.

 - *MPD* - play text on Music Player Daemon.
 Use only **http** for web adapter, don't use https.